Climate of Europe: Climate change

+Severe weather

 Tornadoes

 The Netherlands has the highest average number of recorded tornadoes per area of any country in the world (more than 20, or 0.0005 per km2), annually), followed by the UK (around 33, or 0.0001 per km2), per year), but most are small and cause minor damage.
 In absolute number of events, ignoring area, the UK experiences more tornadoes than any other European country, excluding waterspouts.
 Europe uses its own tornado scale, known as the TORRO scale, which ranges from a T0 for extremely weak tornadoes to T11 for the most powerful known tornadoes.